 Which day is cheapest to fly to Taiwan?

 At the moment, Tuesday is the most economical day to take a flight to Taiwan.
 Sunday is likely to be the most costly.

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the morning when visiting Taiwan.
+To get the best value, try booking a flight in the afternoon when visiting Taiwan.
 Generally the prices will increase for flights at midday as these tend to have higher demand.

 Taiwan’s recent history dates back to 1949 when Chiang Kai-shek and his defeated Kuomintang soldiers and followers, about 1.3 million people in all, fled mainland China.
 While China claims sovereignty over Taiwan and regards it as a province of China, Taiwan considers itself more Chinese than mainland China.
 Regardless of its complicated relationships, travellers taking Taiwan flights will discover a fascinating land with a rich cultural heritage, glorious, otherworldly lantern festivals and six national parks with dramatic volcano-and-hot-spring landscapes.